 The LSAT is a standardized half-day test administered four times per year at various testing locations throughout the country (and beyond).
 It consists of 175 multiple choice questions designed to test your reading comprehension and reasoning and analytical skills, as well as a writing component.
 No prior knowledge of the law is required.
 Scaled scores range from 120 to 180, with an average of 150.
 The more selective the school you want to attend, the higher your score would likely need to be.

 In February 2016, the University of Arizona College of Law made headlines when it announced that it would consider applicants who had taken the Graduate Records Examination (GRE), the admissions test for various graduate programs, in lieu of the LSAT.
-A year later, Harvard Law School announced that it, too, would accept applicants based on their GRE scores—a move that will no doubt lead other law schools to follow suit.
+A year later, Harvard Law School announced that it, too, would accept applicants based on their GRE scores.
+Today, roughly 1 in 4 American Bar Association (ABA) approved law schools accept the GRE, and that number is likely to continue to climb.

 Letters of Recommendation